vapor/vapor/Benchmarks/Thresholds/README.md

 # Runner thresholds

-The first shared-workflow run exports the `benchmark-thresholds` artifact for review.
-Commit its generated files here, retaining the directory layout:
+Manually dispatch the benchmark workflow with `record_thresholds` enabled to export the `benchmark-thresholds` artifact from the benchmark runner.
+Review and commit its generated files here, retaining the directory layout:

 - `instructions/`
 - `allocations/`
 - `cpu/`
 - `wall-clock/`

-Until values have been committed, runs record thresholds and explicitly report that no performance comparison was performed.
+Normal runs fail until thresholds have been committed.
+Every measured fixture in every mode must have matching metrics; partial sets fail the comparison.
+Recording is always explicit and reports that no performance comparison was performed.
 Never substitute local or smoke measurements.
-Once any thresholds exist, every measured fixture in every mode must have a matching metric; partial sets fail the comparison.

 See [the benchmark README](../README.md#recording-the-first-thresholds) for the recording and update process.